 The BSMEE is very fortunate in having the use of 4.5 acres of the Aston Court Estate in Bristol.
 This land, which is leased from Bristol City Council, provides the site where we have developed an extensive miniature railway that provides facilities for the operation of 3½”, 5″ and 7¼” locomotives.
 In addition, the site also has facilities for the operation of the larger scale traction engines.
 Both the locomotives and traction engines provide a public passenger service throughout the summer season.

-Regular meetings of the BSMEE are held on the first and third Wednesday of the month at the Begbrook and Stapleton Community Centre, Bristol at 7:15pm.
+Regular meetings of the BSMEE are held on the first Wednesday of the month at the Begbrook and Stapleton Community Centre, Bristol at 7:30pm.
 Meetings, which are open to the general public, usually comprise a talk or demonstration on a suitable subject followed by an opportunity to meet fellow members.

 The BSMEE is organised and managed by a General Committee comprising Directors/Trustees and other Officers who are elected annually by the members at the Annual General Meeting.